oroinc/documentation/user_guide/activities_comments.rst

 .. image:: ./img/activities/comments_04.png

 - Michael Buckley from the Marketing department opened the Tasks grid and opened the task View page.
-He can see the both comments made by other users.
+He can see both comments made by Ellen Rowel and John Doe.

   .. image:: ./img/activities/comments_05.png